solkim-83/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete -c`, `delete -c x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing an event

+1. Editing an event while all events are being shown

+    1. Test case: `edit -e 1 d/test at/10-10-21 14/00` <br>
+       Expected: Event at index `1` in the list has its description changed to `test` and time changed to `Sun 10th Oct 2021 2:00pm`.

+    1. Test case: `edit -e 1 ap/*` (done after step 1) <br>
+       Expected: All persons show in the contact list is added to event at index `1` as attendees.

+    1. Test case: `edit -e 1 rp/*` (done after step 1 and 2) <br>
+       Expected: Event at index `1` has all attendees removed.

+    1. Test case: `edit -e 1 d/` <br>
+       Expected: Error message shown as the description input is empty.

 ### Adding a tag